Grix/vrlss/README.md

 Early alpha, nothing works perfectly and features are lacking.

-Please see help.rtf for instructions and controls.
+Please see help.pdf for instructions and controls.